 One of the initiatives is the website "Road Safety South".
 This website is dedicated to road safety and has been developed as a joint venture of the Hobart, Huon Valley and Kingborough Councils and the Department of Infrastructure, Energy and Resources.
 This site provides considerable information on road safety for motorists, cyclists, motor cyclists and pedestrians.

-With colder weather approaching, the Kingborough Road Safety Committee, in conjunction with the Community Road Safety Partnership Program, will be focussing on educating motorists on safe travel speeds and driving to the conditions.
+With the holiday season fast approaching, the Kingborough Road Safety Committee, in conjunction with the Community Road Safety Partnership Program, is reminding motorists to think about using alternative transport options from venues if drinking and how to stay under the legal blood alcohol concentration (BAC) if driving.

 A Community Road Safety Partnership initiative